Michael Cain (footballer)

-Michael Dean Cain (born 4 December 1994) is an English footballer who plays as a midfielder for Blyth Spartans.
+Michael Dean Cain (born 4 December 1994) is an English footballer who most recently played as a midfielder for Blyth Spartans.

 Career

 Leicester City

 Cain started his career playing for Luton Town in their youth academy system after having a successful junior career with AFC Dunstable.
 He was signed by Leicester City at the age of 16 for a potential "six figure sum".
 Where he joined Leicester City's development system, primarily playing for the under-18 and under-21 teams.

 Mansfield Town (loan)

 On 21 February 2014, Cain joined League Two side Mansfield Town on an initial one-month loan deal.
 Cain made his debut for Mansfield as a second-half substitute, replacing Chris Clements in the 67th minute of their 1–4 defeat to Bury.

 Return to Leicester

 On 26 August 2014, Cain made his Leicester City debut, along with fellow academy graduates, Ryan Watson and James Pearson, in the 0–1 defeat to Shrewsbury Town in the League Cup.